ryandeussing/jimhopper/_sexual-abuse-of-boys/additional-resources.md

 Peters, D. K. & Range, L. M. (1995).
 Childhood sexual abuse and current suicidality in college women and men. *Child Abuse & Neglect, 19,*&nbsp;335-341.

 Pierce, R. & Pierce, L. H. (1985).
 The sexually abused child: A comparison of male and female victims.
-Special Issue: C. Henry Kempe memorial research issue.
-Child Abuse \*& Neglect, 9,\* 191-199.
+Special Issue: C. Henry Kempe memorial research issue. *Child Abuse & Neglect, 9,*&nbsp;191-199.

 Risin, L. I. & Koss, M. P. (1987).
-The sexual abuse of boys: Prevalence and descriptive characteristics of childhood victimizations.
-Journal of Interpersonal Violence, 2, 309-323.
+The sexual abuse of boys: Prevalence and descriptive characteristics of childhood victimizations. *Journal of Interpersonal Violence, 2,* 309-323.

 Rosen, L. N. & Martin, L. (1998).
-Long-term effects of childhood maltreatment history on gender-related personality characteristics.
-Child Abuse & Neglect, 22, 197-211.
+Long-term effects of childhood maltreatment history on gender-related personality characteristics. *Child Abuse & Neglect, 22,* 197-211.

 Schacht, A. J., Kerlinsky, D., & Carlson, C. (1990).
-Group therapy with sexually abused boys: Leadership, projective identification, and countertransference issues.
-International Journal of Group Psychotherapy, 40, 401-417.
+Group therapy with sexually abused boys: Leadership, projective identification, and countertransference issues. *International Journal of Group Psychotherapy, 40,* 401-417.

 Siegel, J. M., Sorenson, S. B., Golding, J. M., Burman, M. A, & Stein, J. A. (1987).
-The prevalence of childhood sexual assault: The Los Angeles epidemiology catchment area project.
-American Journal of Epidemiology, 126, 1141-1153.
+The prevalence of childhood sexual assault: The Los Angeles epidemiology catchment area project. *American Journal of Epidemiology, 126,* 1141-1153.

 Summit, R. C. (1983).
-The child sexual abuse accommodation syndrome.
-Child Abuse & Neglect, 7, 133-146.
+The child sexual abuse accommodation syndrome. *Child Abuse & Neglect, 7,* 133-146.

 Urquiza, A. & Capra, M. (1990).
 The impact of sexual abuse: Initial and long-term effects.
-In M. Hunter (Ed.)
-The sexually abused male: Prevalence, impact, and treatment.
-Vol. 1.
-Lexington, MA: Lexington Books.
+In M. Hunter (Ed.) *The sexually abused male: Prevalence, impact, and treatment.* *Vol. 1.* Lexington, MA: Lexington Books.

 Urquiza, A. & Keating, L. M. (1990).
 The prevalence of sexual victimization of males.
-In M. Hunter (Ed.), The sexually abused male: Prevalence, impact, and treatment.
-Vol. 1.
-Lexinton, MA: Lexington Books.
+In M. Hunter (Ed.), *The sexually abused male: Prevalence, impact, and treatment.
+Vol. 1.* Lexington, MA: Lexington Books.

 Violato, C. & Genuis, M. (1993).
-Problems in research in male child sexual abuse: A review.
-Journal of Child Sexual Abuse, 2, 33-54.
+Problems in research in male child sexual abuse: A review. *Journal of Child Sexual Abuse, 2,* 33-54.

 Watkins, B., & Bentovim, A. (1992).
-The sexual abuse of male children and adolescents: A review of current research.
-Journal of Child Psychology and Psychiatry, 33, 197-248.
+The sexual abuse of male children and adolescents: A review of current research. *Journal of Child Psychology and Psychiatry, 33,* 197-248.

 Young, R. E. (1994).
-Comparison of the effects of sexual abuse on male and female latency-aged children.
-Journal of Interpersonal Violence, 9, 291-306.
+Comparison of the effects of sexual abuse on male and female latency-aged children. *Journal of Interpersonal Violence, 9,* 291-306.